 All faculty and planners participating in continuing education activities sponsored by Continuing Education Alliance are expected to disclose to the audience any significant support or substantial relationships with providers of commercial products and/or devices discussed in this activity and/or with any commercial supporters of the activity.
 In addition, all faculty are expected to openly disclose any off-label, experimental, or investigational use of drugs or devices discussed in this activity.
 The faculty and planning committee have been advised that this activity must be free from commercial bias, and based upon all the available scientifically rigorous data from research that conforms to accepted standards of experimental design, data collection, and analysis.

 Ms Kruger: advisory board: Intarcia, Sanofi Aventis; advisory board/grant/research support/speakers bureau: Abbott, Lilly, Novo Nordisk; advisory board/grant/research support/speakers bureau/stock: Dexcom; advisory board/speakers bureau: Janssen; grant/research support: Lexicon; grant/research support/speakers bureau: AstraZeneca; speakers bureau: Boehringer Ingelheim, Valeritas.

 The Planning Committee for this activity included Ruth Cohen and Warren Beckman of Continuing Education Alliance; and Mark Christiansen, PhD, PA-C, of the University of the Pacific.
-The members of the Planning Committee have no significant relationships to disclose.
+The members of the Planning Committee have no relevant relationships to disclose.

 Participants wishing to earn CE/CME credit must: